 Double Seduction Series, Book 4

-In the final installment of the Double Seduction Series, Megan Shore marries her two men, Trey and Garret McGatlin.
+In the fourth installment of the Double Seduction Series, Megan Shore marries her two men, Trey and Garret McGatlin.
 The secluded, romantic ceremony binds them together, but an unexpected and unwanted visitor brings with him ammunition to destroy their future together.
 When yet another shock threatens to change their world at the very same time, is their love strong enough to hold the three of them together forever and let them secure their destinies as a family?
 Or will it all fall apart for Megan, Garret, and Trey?

 Megan Shore stepped in front of the three-sided mirror.
 “Is that really me?”
 Her green eyes, enhanced by a professional cosmetologist, shone bright and clear.
 The beautician who’d curled her black hair into long spirals had somehow imparted a mega shine to it.
 The floor-length, white lace gown her movie star, Garret McGatlin, had commissioned from the most exclusive wedding shop in Los Angeles, clung to her curves like a soft second skin.

 “It’s you, but I’ve never seen you look happier.”
 Megan’s soon-to-be mother-in-law, Patty McGatlin, stood with one hand on her stomach, the other clutching the handkerchief she’d been using to wipe her eyes.
 Even though Megan would soon be marrying both her sons, Trey and Garret, Patty treated this day as if a three-way wedding was completely normal.
-Patty had trimmed down her luscious plumpness for the wedding, but still looked curvy and gorgeous in her peach suit.
+Patty had trimmed down her luscious plumpness for the wedding but still looked curvy and gorgeous in her peach suit.
 The makeup artist had highlighted her dark blue eyes, and her short blonde hair framed her unwrinkled face.

-Megan stepped onto the foot-high platform the gown maker had insisted on shipping with the dress and mirror, and turned a slow circle, looking at herself from every direction.
+Megan stepped onto the foot-high platform the gown maker had insisted on shipping with the dress and mirror.
+She turned a slow circle, looking at herself from every direction.
 The spare bedroom in the ranch house had been converted two weeks ago into The Bride’s Room, and her men, Trey and Garret, had been summarily banned from it.
 She ran her fingertips over the soft lace covering her flat stomach.
 Someday, but not for a long, long time, this dress would be worn by her daughter.
 Or maybe her daughter-in-law?

 Patty held up a crown of Texas Bluebells, a length of lace flowing from the back of it.